worldweb/recently-purchased-products-for-woo/readme.txt

 * limit: Used to limit the number of products.
 Default is 5.
 * order: Order of listing either ASC or DESC.
 Default is DESC.
 * img: Show or hide the product image in listing.
 Default is Show.
-* img_size: Spcify image size 50 if you want 50x50 image.
+* img_size: Specify image size 50 if you want 50x50 image.
 * date: Show or hide product date.
 Default is Show.
 * price: Show or hide the product price.
 Default is Show.
+* category: Show or hide the product category.
+Default is Show.
+* cart: Show or hide the Add to cart button.
+Default is Hide.
+* rating: Show or hide the Product rating.
+Default is Hide.
 * view: Define the view layout.
 Option are grid and list.
 Default is list.

 == Installation ==